 Butterflies may seem delicate.
 But should you spot a distinctive orange-and-black monarch butterfly this fall, know this: That tiny insect is in the middle of a journey that could take up to two months and cover 3,000 miles en route from northern climes to Mexico for the winter.

-And all we have to do to appreciate the annual pilgrimage is head outside—where we’re looking for things to do these days anyway.
+And all we have to do to appreciate the annual pilgrimage is head outside.
 In the Mid-Atlantic, the peak time to see monarchs migrating south tends to be mid-September into mid-October.

 Monarchs could alight in any garden.
 In autumn they’re partial to nectar-rich plants such as goldenrod and aster versus milkweed, which they need earlier in the year for laying eggs.
 But there are some places where—depending on sunshine, wind, and other fickle elements under Mother Nature’s control—you might see a good number at once.

 “Some days there are clouds of them, and other days you get excited if you get ten or 12,” says Nancy Barnhart, coordinator of the monarch migration program for the Coastal Virginia Wildlife Observatory.
 “The nice thing is it’s a bit of a hunt.”